skkwan/my-cms-docs/dailyLogs/making_ntuples.md

 - GluGluHTauTau jobs completed but the merged resulting file only has maybe a dozen nonzero l1Pt entries out of 18,059 entries
 - My mistake... the two-file submission also had zero l1Pt entries out of 1292
-- Analyzer was outdated and simply not filling efficiencyTree: updated analyzer and submitted two jobs to test
+- Analyzer was outdated and simply not filling efficiencyTree: updated analyzer and submitted two jobs to test on sshuw06

 - Trained BDT on dyll files.. still overtraining, only 660 signal and 2976 background events
   - ```